 Required Courses in Art Education (34 points):

-A&HA 4202 - Fieldwork in art education - edTPA workshop (0 points, with corequisite Supervised student teaching)
+• A&HA 4202 - Fieldwork in art education - (0 points, with corequisite Supervised student teaching)

 Required courses outside the program (6 points):

-Students in the M.A. with Teacher Certification program must take six (6) points offered outside the Art and Art Education Program at Teachers College.
+Students in the M.A. degree leading to New York State Initial Teacher Certification must take six (6) points offered outside the Art and Art Education Program at Teachers College.
 Any course that does not start with A&HA qualifies as an out-of-program, or breadth, course.
-Students going for certification must earn three (3) credits in a Special Education course (required by the NYSED for certification) as part of the out-of-program requirement.
+Students pursuing teacher certification must earn three (3) credits in a Special Education course (required by the NYSED for certification) as part of the out-of-program requirement.
+The New York State Education Department (NYSED) requires that applications for Initial Teacher Preparation take and pass non-curricular certification exams.

 Note: